 The team at Garner Financial is led by Blair J. Garner, who is a certified financial planner (CFP) and a chartered financial analyst (CFA).
 He also holds the chartered mutual fund advisor (CMFC) and the chartered retirement planning counselor (CRPC) designations.

 Garner Financial Management Background

 Robert Garner started his namesake firm in 2002.
 He still works at the firm as a part-time consultant.
 Blair Garner is now the sole owner.
-He’s joined in the office by two registered paraplanners (RPs), including another Garner.
+He’s joined in the office by two registered paraplanners (RPs).

-Garner Financial clients have two different portfolio management programs to choose from.
-They can have the firm build a personalized and diversified portfolio with an asset allocation it deems appropriate for their investing goals, time horizon and risk appetite.
-Alternately, some clients may choose to use the robo-advisor available through SWIA.
-Based on your needs, either program may invest in a range of securities such as exchange-traded funds (ETFs), mutual funds and individual securities such as stocks and bonds.
+Garner Financial builds personalized and diversified portfolios with asset allocations it deems appropriate for its clients' investing goals, time horizons and risk appetites.
+Based on your needs, the firm may invest in a range of securities such as exchange-traded funds (ETFs), mutual funds and individual securities, like stocks and bonds.

 Garner Financial Management may engage in both long-term purchasing (holding securities for more than a year) and short-term purchasing (holding securities for under a year).